unadlib/usm/README.md

 [![Travis](https://img.shields.io/travis/unadlib/usm.svg)](https://travis-ci.org/unadlib/usm)
 [![npm](https://img.shields.io/npm/v/usm.svg)](https://www.npmjs.com/package/usm)

-Using `usm` to develop a modular application system. **It can help you make more concise OOP when using some state library**, and it can directly support Redux/MobX/Vuex/Angular.
+USM is a universal state modular lib. **It can help you make more concise OOP when using some state library**, and it can directly support Redux/MobX/Vuex/Angular.

 ## Support